sc-ventures/cloudbreak-documentation/docs/os-launch.md

 If your OpenStack is secured with a self-signed certificate, you need to import that certificate into Cloudbreak, or else Cloudbreak won't be able to communicate with your OpenStack.

-To import the certificate, place the certificate file in the `/certs/trusted/` directory:
+To import the certificate, place the certificate file in the `/certs/trusted/` directory, follow these steps.

+**Steps**

 1. Navigate to the `certs` directory (automatically generated).
 2. Create the `trusted` directory.